In conversation with Bristol based designer Rosie Carmichael

 And for the rest of the year, what are your personal or career aspirations?

-I’ve always been interested in creating work that surpasses the boundaries of the printed or digital page, although rarely have the opportunity to do so; one of my recent projects, Kinetic Conscription, was developing a piece of dystopian fiction into publication and live performance.
-I’m really looking forward to working with the writer, Elizabeth Kane, on a new project this year, using sound and projected visuals to tell a story.
+I’ve always been interested in creating work that surpasses the boundaries of the printed or digital page.
+Although rarely have the opportunity to do so; one of my recent projects, Kinetic Conscription, was developing a piece of dystopian fiction into publication and live performance.
+I’m really looking forward to working with the writer, Elizabeth Kane, on a new project this year.
+We’ll be using sound and projected visuals to tell a story.